 There were two camps at Sagamore.
 The first one you will come to is the lower camp.
 It was a later addition and called Tin Camp for obvious reasons.
 It contained a few cabins - namely, the bunkhouse of miners' apartments and a cistern.
 Over the years, a group of volunteers who love the desert and mining cabins called the Desert Dogs maintained Tin Camp.

 Up the canyon near the mine was the original camp, called Stone Camp, as all the cabins were made from local rock.
 There was once even a grocery store here.
-At the mine itself, the headframe has collapsed into the shaft.
-All the old equipment is gone.
+At the mine itself, the headframe has collapsed into the shaft, and all the old equipment is gone.

 In the canyon just below the mine, is a mill site.
 I thought it was odd that there was nothing remaining of the mill that was once there.
 After doing some research, I read an account that mills were occasionally destroyed by Hollywood movie studios that used old, abandoned mining structures as filming locations.
 Some were blown up for dramatic effect.
 This was one of those times.